nim-lang/Nim/doc/lib.rst

   sequences and does not depend on any other module.

 * `rdstdin <rdstdin.html>`_
   This module contains code for reading from stdin.
-On UNIX the linenoise library is wrapped and set up to provide default key bindings (e.g. you can navigate with the arrow keys).
-On Windows system.readLine is used.
-This suffices because Windows' console already provides the wanted functionality.

 Math libraries